What are the different characteristics of client auth certificate signing for mTLS?

 Common approach to mTLS & certificate properties

-Having spent some time hunting through various articles and RFCs, there does not appear to be a de-facto standard for the client equivalent of the presented identifier as laid out for service identity validation in RFC9525. it is clear from RFC5280 section 4.2.1.6 that the subjectAltName
+After hunting through various articles and RFCs, there is no de-facto standard for the client equivalent of the presented identifier as laid out for service identity validation in RFC9525.
+RFC5280 section 4.2.1.6 identifies subjectAltName as the appropriate field for identity information, but does not define options that necessarily apply to client authentication, and states Other options exist, including completely local definitions..

 The documented approaches for the client auth aspect of mTLS are typically found in: